Upcoming Undergraduate Audition and Interview Dates

 Performance Auditions (Acting & Musical Theatre)

 All acting and musical theatre applicants must fill out a Theatre Audition Registration Form.
-In this form, applicants must choose to interview by distance audition or attend a virtual informational session and interview.
+In this form, applicants must choose to interview by distance audition or attend an in-person audition and interview.
 If an applicant chooses to interview by distance audition, they will upload their audition videos to the theatre registration form.
-If an applicant chooses to interview virtually, they must choose between our three virtual dates.
+If an applicant chooses to interview in person, they must choose between our three in-house dates.

-Applicants should select, prepare, and memorize two selections, each approximately two minutes in length, from plays with which you are familiar.
+Applicants should select, prepare, and memorize two selections from plays with which you are familiar.
 One should be a role of the type you think best suits you, while the other should display your skills in characterization.
-Make sure you do not exceed your total time limit of four minutes.
+Make sure you do not exceed your total time limit of 2 minutes.

 You may add 30 seconds to your allotted time for a musical audition.
-There is no musical accompaniment provided for singers but you may bring your phone or a laptop that has your accompaniment recorded on it.
+There is no musical accompaniment provided for singers but you may bring your phone or a laptop with your accompaniment recorded on it.